Ickenham: Urban development

 Middlesex County Council bought Ickenham Hall and its grounds in 1948 in order to convert it into a youth centre.
 In 1968 a theatre was built behind the hall, later named the Compass Theatre by the Theatre Director John Sherratt.
 A new building connecting the two was built in 1976.

 During the Second World War Swakeleys House was requisitioned by the military and a searchlight battery established in the grounds.
 The house was Grade I listed in 1956, and the head gardener's cottage on the junction of Swakeleys Road and The Avenue was Grade II listed in 1959.

 The village library opened in 1962 on the site of the 16th century cottage and tea garden, The Orchard.
 Uxbridge Borough Council installed a three-sided clock commemorating the 1953 coronation of Elizabeth II in the library's tower, having been persuaded not to add it to the eight-sided village pump.

 In the 1980s, St Giles' church celebrated its 650th anniversary and formed a covenant with the neighbouring United Reformed Church.
 The United Reformed Church moved to its current building in 1936 after the previous chapel building proved too small for the growing congregation.
 It was then used by a local company as a wood and scrap metal yard.
 Nearby, many buildings on the RAF station were demolished to make way for a new housing estate named Brackenbury Village.
 The US Navy eventually left in 2006 and the base was permanently closed.
 The site was cleared in 2007 and is currently undergoing redevelopment as residential housing under the "Ickenham Park" name.

 The local library was closed for a complete refurbishment in 2009 and reopened in March 2010.

 A garden commemorating the Diamond Jubilee of Elizabeth II was opened in September 2012 in Swakeleys Park.
 The garden, featuring a landscaped area and benches around a stone obelisk, was designed by the local council's Green Spaces Team.
 The opening had been scheduled for 26 May 2012, although this was postponed after vandals destroyed the stone obelisk overnight shortly after it had been installed.

-Local government
+Political representation

 Ickenham had a parish council but came within the Uxbridge Rural District until 1925, when this was absorbed into the Municipal Borough of Uxbridge.
 This remained until 1965, when the borough was included in the newly established London Borough of Hillingdon.
-Within the borough of Hillingdon, Ickenham has its own ward, with Conservative Councillors John Hensley, Raymond Puddifoot and David Simmons representing it.
+Within the borough of Hillingdon, all of Ickenham fell within the Ickenham ward, until 1999 when parts of the village were moved into adjoining wards to balance ward populations.
+Following further ward boundary changes in 2022, Ickenham currently falls within the Ickenham and South Harefield ward, with Conservative councillors Kaushik Banerjee, Martin Goddard and Eddie Lavery representing it.

-Ickenham was within the Uxbridge constituency until boundary changes at the 2010 general election meant it became part of the new Ruislip, Northwood and Pinner constituency, represented by Nick Hurd MP.
+Ickenham was within the Uxbridge constituency until boundary changes at the 2010 general election meant it became part of the new Ruislip, Northwood and Pinner constituency.
+As of 2025, it is represented by David Simmonds.